bireme/wordpress-themes/refnet/xsl/README.md

 ## How to get the WP XML file?
 First of all, the user should have administration role.
-To export the XML file with all Search Strategies, go to Tools > Export on the main menu.
-Choose the option 'Search Strategies' and click on Download Export File.
-The XML file will be download immediately with the name structure refnet.wordpress.YYYY-MM-DD.xml.
+To export the XML file with all Search Strategies records, go to Tools > Export on the main menu.
+Choose the option 'Search Strategies' and click on 'Download Export File' button.
+The XML file will be downloaded immediately with the name structure refnet.wordpress.YYYY-MM-DD.xml.

 ## How to get the CSV file?
 Open the XML file recently downloaded in a text/xml editor (like Notepad++).
 In the second line, after the instruction